-Laundry should be cold when coming out of the washing machine, they’ve just been rinsed several times in cold water.
-The temperature of the cold water varies throughout the year, so in winter the clothes should be a lot colder (and therefore feel wetter).
-In summer they should feel dryer and slightly warmer – but not "warm".
+Have you got clothes coming out of washing machine hot?
+Laundry should be cold when coming out of the washing machine (they’ve just been rinsed several times in cold water).
+However, the temperature of the cold water varies throughout the year, so in winter the clothes should be a lot colder (and therefore feel wetter).
+In summer they should feel slightly warmer (and therefore dryer) – but not "warm".

-For a detailed explanation of how washing machines can end up connected to the hot supply by mistake see my white goods help article – Laundry comes out of washing machine badly creased?)
+For a detailed explanation of how to check if your washing machine is connected to the hot supply by mistake and to see all the possible explanations for why laundry might come out of your washing machine hot see my help article – Laundry comes out of washing machine badly creased)

 If washing is just coming out warm read this – Should the washing come out warm or cold?